-Initiatives and Programs Ongoing (O) or New (N) 5.1 Administer all existing streams of CBT granting.
+Initiatives and Programs Ongoing (0) or New (N) 5.1 Administer all existing streams of CBT granting.
 0 5.2 Actively contribute to local, national, and international networks.
-0 5.3 Raise the CBT's profile and celebrate the CSBR's 20th anniversary with partners N 5.4 Engagement with communities about CBT grant opportunities, with a focus on outreach to chief and councils. Ν 5.5 Utilize campaigns, and the CBT's nonprofit directory and grant catalogue, to support fundraising using the new CBT website and CSuite. Ν
+0 5.3 Raise the CBT's profile through the creation of updated wayfinding and interpretive signage, as well as local displays and events.
+N 5.4 Engagement with communities about CBT grant opportunities, with a focus on outreach to Nuu-chah-nulth Nations.
+N 5.5 Utilize campaigns, the CBT's nonprofit directory and grant catalogue to support fundraising using the CBT website and CSuite.
+0